TURBOTAX® ONLINE AFFILIATE REVENUE SHARE AGREEMENT

-BY CLICKING ON THE “I AGREE” BUTTON AT THE END OF THE AFFILIATE PROGRAM APPLICATION, THE COMPANY NAMED IN THE APPLICATION (the “Company”) AGREES TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS AGREEMENT.
+BY CLICKING ON THE “I AGREE” BUTTON AT THE END OF THE AFFILIATE PROGRAM APPLICATION, THE COMPANY NAMED IN THE APPLICATION AGREES TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS AGREEMENT.
 PLEASE READ THIS ENTIRE AGREEMENT CAREFULLY BEFORE AGREEING TO ITS TERMS.
+IF YOU DO NOT AGREE TO THE TERMS, CONDITIONS OR CHANGES, YOU MUST STOP PARTICIPATING IN THE AFFILIATE PROGRAM AND YOU MAY NOT USE ANY FEATURES OF THE AFFILIATE PROGRAM.

 In addition to any capitalized terms defined elsewhere in this Agreement, the following capitalized terms shall have the meaning set forth below: